lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-03-19-revisiting_demillo.md

 (Indeed, 362 pages were needed to prove 1+1=2.)
 They also mention a logician's claim that the formalisation of a certain result by Ramanujan would take 2000 pages "assuming set theory and elementary analysis" and would be of inconceivable length if derived "from first principles".
+Not satisfied with this, they speculate that "ordinary, workaday mathematical proofs" would require a computer large enough to "fill the entire observable universe" even assuming "the luxury of a technology that will produce proton-size electronic components connected by infinitely thin wires".

 Regarding the second pillar, the authors remark that the vast majority of theorems published by mathematicians